A Week in Ladakh: High Passes, Monastery Mornings, and Learning to Breathe Again

 Day 1: Arrival and the Art of Doing Nothing

-Woke at 6AM to the sound of nothing.
+Wake at 6AM to the sound of nothing.
 Actual nothing.
 No traffic, no construction, no roosters.
 Just wind.

 Day 3: Monastery Day — Thiksey and Hemis

-Hired a shared taxi with three other travelers to Thiksey (19km) and Hemis (45km).
-1,500 INR ($18) for the full day, split four ways — 375 INR ($4.50) each.
+Hire a shared taxi with a few other travelers to Thiksey (19km) and Hemis (45km).
+The full day runs 1,500 INR ($18), split four ways — 375 INR ($4.50) each.

 Lunch at a dhaba (roadside restaurant) near Karu: rajma chawal (kidney bean curry with rice) for 100 INR ($1.20).
 Simple, filling, exactly right.